Make a choropleth map, part 1: create a style

 Now that you've got your map looking good, it's time to publish!
-Click the Publish style button at the top of the toolbar on the right side of the screen, then click Publish again on the next prompt.
+Click the Publish button in the top right of the screen, then click Publish again on the next prompt.

 Hooray!
 Your style is now published!
 If you go back to your Styles page, you will see your new style at the top of the list.